jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 ## Remove Article

-It isn't required to remove articles from a publication before you delete a publication, however, to keep this in order I'll show you how to remove an article from a publication next.
-The command for this is `Remove-DbaReplArticle` and you will specify the publisher instance again, `sql` in this case.
+It isn't required to remove articles from a publication before you delete a publication.
+However, to keep this in order I'll show you how to remove an article from a publication next.
+The command for this is `Remove-DbaReplArticle` and you will specify the publisher instance again, `sql1` in this case.
 With the parameters below I'm removing a particular article `SalesLT.Customer` from the `testpub` publication.

 ```PowerShell
 $article = @{